-- Maintenance and repair possible in-situ, by removing the top flange.
+- Maintenance and repair of such ball valves are possible in-situ, by removing the top flange.
 This minimizes the maintenance downtime.

 - Limited space is required around the valve for maintenance.

-- Available in welded as well as flanged ends, but welded ends are preferred to reduce potential leak paths and minimize valve weight.
+- Available in welded as well as flanged end connections, but welded ends are preferred to reduce potential leak paths and minimize the ball valve weight.

 - Heaviest and most expensive construction.